MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 - this section's github has a lot of helpful comments and template files, be sure to check it out
 ---------------------------------------------------------------------------------------------------------------------
 ## Using views with the Vision plugin
 - Using template views like Pug or Handlebars is a crucial part of any major project, pure HTML is too clunky for more advanced projects
 - Just like static files that required a plugin, rendering views takes a plugin, it's called [Vision](https://github.com/hapijs/vision)
 - installing is dead easy as usual:

 ```
 yarn add vision
-// or
+# or
 npm install -S vision
 ```
 - then simply register it to your server like you would any plugin
 - You will also need to install template engines, this section uses [Pug](https://pugjs.org/api/getting-started.html) and [Handlebars](https://handlebarsjs.com/installation.html)
 - Handlebars has much more builtin features that work right out of the box, but it's good to see other engines in action too

 ---------------------------------------------------------------------------------------------------------------------
 ## The server.views() method
 - after registering, Vision decorates the server object with a .views() method, which takes an object, the **views manager options**:

 ```
+js
-FILE: server.js
+// FILE: server.js

 const Hapi = require('hapi');